scalan/scalan/DEVELOPMENT.md

 ## Build

 Current `scalaVersion` is set to 2.10.
-Projects targeted to scala 2.10 are build as always:
+Projects targeted to scala 2.10 are aggregated under `scalan`:

-    > reload
     > project scalan
     > compile

 Project `frontend` is different, it can be built only against scala 2.11.
-In order to do so, it's dependencies `core` and `common` are cross-compiled against scala 2.10 and 2.11.
-To build the `frontend` project we need first cross-compile `core` and then compile `frontend` itself.
+Its dependencies `core` and `common` are cross-compiled against scala 2.10 and 2.11.
+To make sbt resolve dependencies of `frontend` project correctly, we need to cross-compile it (sbt command `+`) first.

-Cross compile `core` project

-    > project core
+    > project frontend
     > + compile

-Cross-compilation sets `scalaVersion` to 2.10 globally, and before building `frontend` we need to reload sbt shell first

-    > reload
-    > project frontend
-    > + core/compile
-    > compile
+    > test

+Important to mention that cross-compilation modifies `scalaVersion` globally to the version of the target project.
+You need to `reload` sbt to reset configuration.